aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 Common/junk tokens
 ------------------

 The quality and speed of detection is supported by classifying each word as either good/discriminant or common/junk.
-Junk tokens are either very frequent of tokens that taken together together cannot form some valid license mention or notice.
+Junk tokens are either very frequent of tokens or ones that, even combined, cannot form a valid license mention or notice.
 When a numeric id is assigned to a token during initial indexing, junk tokens are assigned a lower id than good tokens.
-These are then called low or junk tokens and high or good tokens.
+These are referred to as low (junk) tokens and high (good) tokens.

 Query processing